Update, 11/9/21: We’ve reviewed our recommendations and are confident these are still the best streaming devices you can buy.

 While every NAS fulfills the basic function of attaching storage to your network, that’s where the similarities end.
 A NAS hard drive is essentially a specialized computer and, like all computers, come in many varieties.
 The key aspects you need to consider before buying one can be broken down into a few broad categories.

 The number of drive bays is the first decision you need to make.
-A single-bay NAS is fine for users who only want to stream media, create basic backups, or have fast local shared storage.
+A single-bay NAS (or even a simple external hard drive) is fine for users who only want to stream media, create basic backups, or have fast local shared storage.
 However, with just one bay, all data is lost should the drive fail.
 A two-bay model allows for disk mirroring and is a better choice ensuring your data stays intact.
 Going beyond two drive bays comes down to your desired mix of maximum capacity, speed, and redundancy.